 What if you love humor?
-There are still many career options on comedy that do not include performing.
+There are still many career options in comedy that do not include performing.
 A lot of comedians chose humor writing for additional income or as an outlet for their talent.
+Ready to learn how to make money being a comedy writer?

-Of course, this type of job is not for everyone.
+Of course, a comedy writing job is not for everyone.
 It is not only about excellent writing or storytelling skills; it is about making someone laugh out loud even if they are just reading an article online.

-If you love jokes, puns, and sarcasm, this might be a great career path for you.
+If you love jokes, puns, and sarcasm, if you enjoy telling social trolls where to get off, this might be a great career path for you.
 Humor writing jobs are creative, exciting, and usually well-paid.
 Are you interested in freelance comedy writing jobs?
 Then I’ve got some useful information for you.

 Types of Comedy Writing Careers